yashasroy/courses-yashas-minicourse/chapter1.md

 For this purpose, we hold out some data for model evaluation.
 We train our model using the training data, and evaluate it on the testing data.
 Scikit-learn provides us a useful `train_test_split` function for this.

 *** =instructions
 - Import `train_test_split` from `sklearn.cross_validation`.
+- Create an array, y, for the response variable ('party').
+- Create the feature vector, X, by dropping the response variable 'party'
 - Split the data so that 75% (0.75) is available for training and 25% (0.25) is held out for testing.

 *** =hint